colewortman/colewortman/README.md

 This project was particulary rewarding because it allowed me to have hands-on experience with modern development workflows and building scalable, production-ready applications.
 You can find the project here: https://github.com/colewortman/event-planner.

-I'm currently searching for a role in backend web development where I can grow my skills, ideally writing in JavaScript or Go.
+I'm currently searching for a role in backend software engineering where I can grow my skills, ideally writing in JavaScript or Go.
 If you're hiring, let's chat!